 Notice!
-This website has not been updated due to technical dificulties.
-We are currently addressing same.
+Some parts of this website have not been updated due to technical dificulties.
+We are currently working on a solution.

 Building Environmental Resilience

 Every Member State within CARICOM is vulnerable to the effects of climate change and poor environmental management.
 Climate change is a significant threat to Member States within the Community and the Caribbean Sea itself.
 The Region is prone to an increased incidence of severe weather, coastal zone erosion, effects on flora, fauna and agriculture and other concerns.
 In that regard, CARICOM will strongly advocate for the Region’s special needs and considerations as it relates to building environmental resilience, in the context of the global discourse on SIDS (in 2014) and the UN Post 2015 Development Agenda and Sustainable Development Goals.

 Further, over the plan period, the following strategic initiatives will be pursued:

 - Advancing Disaster Mitigation and Management;

 - Enhancing Management of the Environment and Natural Resources.